Skip to content

 Figure 4.
 Example of tracking lost

-Sensor drift is another serious problem.
 Since the motion tracking is based on sensors like gyroscope and accelerometer, the sensors can get effected by heavy motion, such as shaking, or when the phone is dropped to the ground.
 Unfortunately, sensor drift cannot be avoided if a gyroscope is being used in motion tracking.
 But it’s possible that we automatically re-localize from time to time when the user walks from one anchor to another, so that the AR content can be ‘calibrated’.

 Figure 5.
 Example of sensor drift

-The challenges regarding the AR content are mainly about the model.
+The challenges regarding the Augmented Reality content are mainly about the model.
 Since the AR content here is the original IFC model from designers, the amount of content is usually massive.
 We need not only the geometry data but also the Building Information Model (BIM) data.
 Therefore, at least a cloud-based model service with optimization is crucial, and based on that, a dynamic, flexible component loading would be beneficial.

 Pursuing unlocked potential